Santa Cruz County Parks Department Welcomes AmeriCorps

 Quail Hollow Ranch

 - Tuesdays 2-4 team members will work with our Volunteer Trail Crew on trail maintenance and to build a split rail fence along the far end of the Discovery Loop.
+Friends of Quail Hollow donated $671 for the cost of the materials.

 - Thursday 3 team members will join Program Specialist, Dan Lazarus to work on building a school science curriculum for students about Butterfly Pollinator Gardens.